UCaNLabUMB/Testbed_Controller/README.md

 # Testbed Controller
 ![GitHub Logo](Documentation/Images/tethered_architecture.png)
-This repository is meant to be the the central location of configuration scripts used for UCaN Lab's Wireless Network Testbed.
+This repository is developed and maintained by the Ubiquitous Communications and Networking Lab (UCaN Lab) at UMass Boston.
+The code provides a set of documentation and scripts for configuring distributed nodes from a central location, and offers test capabilities for analyzing throughput in dense multi-access point and multi-user environments.

 This tool is designed to analyze the impact of network configurations and traffic characteristics in a variety of scenarios.
-Rather than using real world devices with various internet based applications, the devices will be emulated with Raspberry Pis (RPis).
-All of the RPi nodes will be connected to a single computer acting as the Testbed Controller (TC), allowing the network to be centrally configured and controlled.
+Rather than using real world devices with various internet based applications, device usage is emulated with Raspberry Pi (RPi) microcontrollers.
+All of the **RPi nodes** will be connected to a single computer acting as the **Testbed Controller (TC)**, allowing the network to be centrally configured and controlled.

-The testbed architecture consists of a Control Network and Test Network(s).
-The control network connects all RPi nodes to the TC and uses the 10.1.1.X subnet.
-The Test Network(s) are formed with one ore more wireless access points (APs) that the RPi nodes can connect to.
-Test Network(s) are where traffic is generated and performance is analyzed using iperf network performance tools.
-RPi nodes on the Test Network(s) can be configured as iperf servers (typically connected to an AP via Ethernet) or iperf clients.
+The testbed architecture consists of a _Control Network_ and _Test Network(s)_ as shown above.
+The control network connects all RPi nodes to the TC.
+The Test Network(s) consist of WiFi router(s) that the RPi nodes can connect to.
+The iperf network performance analysis tool is used to generate traffic and analyze performance of the Test Network(s).
+RPi nodes on the Test Network(s) can be configured as iperf servers (connected to APs via Ethernet) or iperf clients (connected wirelessly to the APs).

-The content of this repository includes documentation that covers how to setup the individual devices that make up this testbed and the scripts that perform the core functionality before incorporating a GUI.
+This repository includes documentation that covers how to setup an instance of this testbed, scripts to perform the the testbed's core functionality, and a graphical user interface (GUI) to simplify the use of provided scripts.
-* The `Documentation` folder shows how to configure the Raspberry Pi's specific to our control network (siwtch network) and the computer that will function as the Testbed Controller.
+* The `Documentation` folder includes detailed information describing how to configure the TC/RPi nodes, execute performance analysis tests, and aggregate/analyze test results.
-* The `Testbed Scripts` folder contains the bash scripts that perform the core functionality of the Testbed Controller
+* The `Testbed Scripts` folder contains the bash scripts that perform the core functionality of the TC
-  * This folder requires three subfolders for the different categories of `Testbed Scripts` including `Analysis`, `Configuration` and `Test`
+  * This folder includes three subfolders for the different categories of scripts, including `Configuration` scripts, `Test` scripts, and `Analysis` scripts.

 # Equipment
-* Raspberry Pi's (3B+ or 4, two different USB inputs for power supply)
+* Raspberry Pi microcontrollers (3B+ or 4, ideally 4G RAM or higher)
+  - microSD cards
+  - Power cables
+* PC for Testbed Controller (Ideally, running Ubuntu Linux)
-* Power Supply
+* Networking Equipment
-* microSD card reader for computer
-* Linux or  Windows OS
-* WiFi Routers
+  - WiFi Router(s)
-* Network Switch
+  - Network Switches
-* Ethernet cables (for connecting # of Raspberry Pi's and PC with the network switch)
+  - Ethernet cables

 # Chapters
 | Chapter | Topic | Image | Link | Summary